wilmeryan/pneumo/README.md

 Tips: Use late submission pool to validate and benchmark results.
 Discuss.
 6. Discuss shortcomings and the improvements you would make to the dataset, evaluation metrics and algorithm.
-Tips: Describe limitations of the baseline.
+Tips:a Describe limitations of the baseline.
 List and prioritise next steps for model development.

 # Tackling the problem